ingeno/aws-validation/ecs/valmetal/valmetal-partner-response.md

 - Root account access restricted to emergency use with maximum 3 designated administrators
 - MFA enabled on all accounts using Google Authenticator with secure 1Password storage
 - Corporate contact information configured with security contact `aws.valmetal.audit@ingeno.ca`
-- CloudTrail enabled across all regions providing complete audit trail for all access activities
+- CloudTrail enabled across all Control Tower regions with centralized log protection and KMS encryption
-- Centralized identity management through AWS IAM Identity Center eliminating local account creation
-- Regular access certification and privilege reviews conducted quarterly with documented remediation

 ## ACCT-002: Define Identity Security Best Practice on How to Access Customer Environment by Leveraging IAM